xCDAT/xcdat/docs/getting-started.rst

 Optional dependencies
 ---------------------

-xCDAT includes APIs that can be enabled by installing optional dependencies.
+`xcdat` includes APIs that are enabled by installing optional dependencies.
-These dependencies are optional because they might not be supported on specific platforms (e.g., osx-arm64, windows).
+When installing `xcdat`, conda will attempt to also install these optional dependencies.
+However, some optional dependencies might be skipped if your platform does not support it (e.g., osx-arm64, windows).
+Refer to the list below for more details.

 Regridding
 ~~~~~~~~~~

-* ``xesmf``: required to enable horizontal regridding with ``xesmf``, currently not supported on `osx-arm64`_ and `windows`_
+* ``xesmf``: required to enable horizontal regridding with ``xesmf``
+  * Currently not supported on `osx-arm64`_ and `windows`_
   * Inherently, ``xcdat``'s ``xesmf`` `horizontal regridding API <generated/xcdat.regridder.xesmf.XESMFRegridder.rst>`_ is not supported on these platforms.

 .. _windows: https://github.com/conda-forge/esmf-feedstock/issues/64